 Catering to only four anglers per week, this is an intimate, casual and totally unpretentious set up.
 You could even call it a bit funky but the guides are as good as they get, the meals are delicious and hearty and the value is unquestionable.
 For those who appreciate getting off the beaten path and don't need white table clothes or turn down service, this is as good as it gets.

-Stewart, BC is the nearest "town".
-Actual location is Meziadin Lake, BC.
+Location: Stewart, BC is the nearest "town".
+The actual location is Meziadin Lake, BC.

 Day 1: To get to Nass Base Camp you will need to make flight arrangements to Terrance B.C.
 Your host will pick you up at the airport.
 You will then be transferred to the Nass Base Camp, which is approximately a 2 ½ hour drive.
 Upon arrival you will get settled in and prepare your gear for the following days of fishing.